kjboost/Final-Project-Competition-Advanced-LLM-Course-2025---Analysis-and-Improvements/README.md

 ---

 ## Approach
+To validate the hypothesis, I focused on improving data quality through the following steps:

 - Deduplication to reduce overfitting
 - Analysis and restructuring of data distribution
 - Targeted data augmentation for weak areas

 ---